muhammadbalalansar/Credential-rotation-enforcer/README.md

                        └──────────────────────────────────────┘
 ```

-All long-lived components are fibers in one OS process.
-The bus is in-process (Crystal channels are nanosecond-scale) so the architectural overhead is essentially free.
+All long-lived components are fibers in one OS process.The bus is in-process (Crystal channels are nanosecond-scale) so the architectural overhead is essentially free.
 Per-subscriber overflow policy: `Block` for audit (compliance — never drop), `Drop` for TUI / metrics / Telegram (best-effort).

 ## The Three-Layer Audit Log